Program Title – Emergency Management, Terrorism and Pandemic Response

 This course will lead the students through exploring the complications of a public health crisis, this course explores the challenges surrounding the ability to prepare, plan and respond to pandemic health disasters as well as mass casualty events.
 A review of multiple case studies and lessons learn will provide students with the tools and resources needed to prepare and manage such an event.

-Terrorism Response/Recovery course prepares the student to understand the ongoing challenges posed by the threat of domestic/international terrorism, understand the history of terrorism, and explore terrorists’ motives and methods.
+The Terrorism Response and Recovery course prepares the student to understand the ongoing challenges posed by the threat of domestic/international terrorism, understand the history of terrorism, and explore terrorists’ motives and methods.
 Students will also review the implications of this new reality on emergency preparedness, management and response actions.

 Beginning with an overview of the basic concepts surrounding exercise design, this course prepares the student to design, conduct, control, evaluate and implement table-top emergency exercises